 The Koch Institute is committed to fostering an interest in science and engineering in young people.
 As part of this mission, we invite groups of middle and high school students to visit our facilities, meet researchers who work every day to solve the cancer problem, and learn interactively about the science and technology of cancer research.

-Koch Institute outreach programs typically last 60-90 minutes and are generally open to groups of up to 10-50 students at a time.
-We are proud to offer our outreach programs free of charge.
+Koch Institute outreach programs are free, typically lasting 60-90 minutes and are generally open to groups of up to 10-50 students at a time.
 Programs begin with an introductory discussion "What is Cancer?" and can be customized to include:

 - Tours of Koch Institute laboratories led by cancer researchers (for students ages 12 and older, subject to researcher availability)

 - Facility floor tour featuring research highlights from selected laboratories (available when lab tours are not available)